 Monday brought one of the better matches of this 2013 French Open, as No. 9 Stanislas Wawrinka of Switzerland took out No. 7 Richard Gasquet 6-7 (5), 4-6, 6-4, 7-5, 8-6.

-Wawrinka found himself in a two-set to nothing hole and it looked like the Frenchman Gasquet would advance to his first quarterfinals at this event, but the match turned in the third set.
-Although Gasquet had some chances in the fourth, Wawrinka took advantage of Gasquet's lack of conditioning to break him late in the fifth set to close out the match.
+Wawrinka found himself in a two-set to nothing hole and it looked like the Frenchman Gasquet would advance to his first quarterfinals ever at this event, but the match turned in the third set and while Gasquet had some chances to pull ahead in the fourth, his conditioning got the best of him and Wawrinka was able to break him late in the fifth set to close out the match.

-The final break was Wawrinka's fourth of 20 breakpoint chances, and allowed him advance to the French Open quarters for the first time in his career.
+The break was Wawrinka's fourth of 20 breakpoint chances, and it has him advance to the quarters at the French Open for the first time in his career.

-In other Day 9 action, defending champion Maria Sharapova cruised to victory over American Sloane Stephens in straight sets, and despite dropping the first set to Philipp Kohlschreiber, Novak Djokovic won his match to advance to the quarterfinals.
+Defending champion Maria Sharapova was able to cruise against American Sloane Stephens in straight sets, and despite dropping the first set to Philipp Kohlschreiber, Novak Djokovic was able to advance out of the fourth round.

-Tuesday will bring us one of the more entertaining matchups in all of tennis as Roger Federer will take on Jo-Willfried Tsonga in the quarterfinals.
+Tuesday will bring us one of the more entertaining matchups in all of tennis as Roger Federer will get Jo-Willfried Tsonga in the quarterfinals at the French Open.

-Tsonga famously took out Federer at Wimbledon in 2011, but Federer has won the last five meetings, including a quarterfinals match at the Australian Open earlier this year that Federer won in five sets.
-Federer won the only match the two have played on clay back in 2011 in Rome.
+Tsonga famously took out Federer at Wimbledon in 2011, but Federer has won the last five meetings including a quarterfinals meeting at the Australian Open earlier this year (Federer won that one in five sets).
+The only time the two have played on clay, Federer won easily in Rome back in 2011.

-Serena Williams will also take on Svetlana Kuznetsova on Tuesday, as the American continues to roll at the French.
-She has yet to drop a set or even go into a tiebreaker thus far in Paris.
+We will also get Serena Williams taking on Svetlana Kuznetsova, as the American continues to roll on at the French, not dropping a set or even going to a tiebreaker thus far in Paris.